ireneuszcierpisz/people-counter-app-project/WRITEUP.md

 Some of the potential reasons for handling custom layers are...

+## Assess Model Use Cases

+Some potential use cases of the people counter application are security in places such as the Helth Centeror airports, statistics for retailers, shopping centers, public transport, police and traffic management.

+Each of these use cases would be useful because it could improve organization and management in these places, and also use resources more efficiently.
+Where security is concerned, the application could inform security, e.g. how many people are still on the premises.

+## Assess Effects on End User Needs

+Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
+The potential effects of each of these are as follows...

 ## Comparing Model Performance
+I've used to use Udacity workspace and OpenVINO environment and my app uses Intel IE so for start inference it need model IR.
+Below I compare few models after conversion to IR.

 My method(s) to compare models before and after conversion to Intermediate Representations were...